 Reappraising anxiety as “excitement” increased the subjective experience of “excitement” instead of anxiety, and improved subsequent performance in each of these tasks.

-Arousal-congruent reappraisals primed an “opportunity mind-set” and a “stress-is-enhancing” mind-set, found University of Toronto’s Stéphane Côté and Christopher Miners.
+These reappraisals of physical experiences evoked an “opportunity mind-set” and a “stress-is-enhancing” mind-set, found University of Toronto’s Stéphane Côté and Christopher Miners.

 These appraisals enabled superior performance across different anxiety-arousing situations.

-In contrast, inauthentic emotional displays can be physically and psychologically demanding, and tend to reduce performance, they noted.
+In contrast, inauthentic emotional displays can be physically and psychologically demanding, and often reduce performance.

 Advising employees to say “I am excited” before important performance tasks or simply encouraging them to “get excited” may increase their confidence, improve performance, and boost beliefs in their ability to perform well in the future.”